Crypto Regulation in the UK

 1. Current state of UK crypto-regulation

 At the moment, regulation of cryptoassets and cryptoasset services in the UK is undergoing a transformative change.
-Over 2025 and 2026, the UK government and its financial services regulator, the Financial Conduct Authority (“FCA”), has been consulting on new rules governing the regulatory treatment of cryptoassets and cryptoasset activities.
+Over 2025 and 2026, the UK government and its financial services regulator, the Financial Conduct Authority (“FCA”), have been consulting on new rules governing the regulatory treatment of cryptoassets and cryptoasset activities, with the final rules having been published in June 2026.
 Until these proposed rules come into effect (which is expected to be in October 2027), existing rules will continue to apply to cryptoasset service providers operating in or selling to customers in the UK (under the Money Laundering Regulations 2017 and the UK’s financial promotions regime).

-In this guide, we provide a summary of the different consultation and discussion papers which outline the proposed new rules.
-For a breakdown of the existing regime that currently applies to cryptoassets and cryptoasset service providers, please refer to our UK CMS Expert Guide to Crypto Regulation in the United Kingdom.
+In this guide, we provide a summary of the proposed new rules.
+For a breakdown of the existing regime that currently applies to cryptoassets and cryptoasset service providers, until 25 October 2027, please refer to our UK CMS Expert Guide to Crypto Regulation in the United Kingdom.

 2. Summary of incoming regimes

 At a high level, the FCA’s general approach to regulating cryptoassets and cryptoasset services in the new regime has been to review existing “traditional finance” regulatory regimes, and adapt these existing rules as far as possible to apply to cryptoassets and cryptoasset services.
-The following is a summary of all the FCA’s consultation papers (“CPs”), which have built on previous discussion papers (“DPs”), published as part of the FCA’s Crypto Roadmap during 2025 and 2026.
-At the time of writing, the FCA is seeking feedback in relation to two final CPs, before it considers this feedback and publishes its final rules, via Policy Statements (which are expected later in 2026).
+The following is a summary of all the FCA’s rules, which have been published by way of policy statements (“PSs”).
+The PSs follow previous consultation papers (“CPs”), which have built on previous discussion papers (“DPs”), published as part of the FCA’s Crypto Roadmap during 2025 and 2026.
+At the time of writing, the FCA is yet to publish its final perimeter guidance and is seeking feedback in relation to non-Handbook guidance for prudential requirements for cryptoasset firms (GC26/4 and GC26/5), the outcomes of which are expected later in 2026.
+The FCA has also signalled that it intends to consult on certain specific issues raised in feedback to the consultation papers in due course.

 Following this, the FCA’s authorisation gateway window will open from 30 September 2026 to 28 February 2027.
 Firms must submit their application within this window to secure FSMA authorisation ahead of the 25 October 2027 “go live” date for the new regime.